jonjamz/reactive-object/README.md

 ### Authors

-Originally a smart package by [Warnar Boekkooi](https://github.com/boekkooi).
+[Warnar Boekkooi](https://github.com/boekkooi), author of the more feature-rich `reactive-extra`.
 Forked and edited by me, [Jon Jamz](https://github.com/jonjamz).
 I'm currently maintaining this as a separate package.